MAC-VO/MAC-VO/README.md

 * **Run MAC-VO Mapping Mode**

-  Mapping mode only reproject pixels to 3D space and does *not* optimize the pose.
-To run the mapping mode, you need to first run a trajectory through the original mode (MAC-VO), and pass the resulted pose file to MAC-VO mapping mode by modifying the config.
+  Mapping mode only reprojects pixels to 3D space and does *not* optimize the pose.
+To run the mapping mode, you need to first run a trajectory through the original mode (MAC-VO), and pass the resulting pose file to MAC-VO mapping mode by modifying the config.
 (Specifically, `motion > args > pose_file` in config file)

   ```bash
   $ python MACVO.py --odom ./Config/Experiment/MACVO/MACVO_MappingMode.yaml --data ./Config/Sequence/TartanAir_abandonfac_001.yaml